NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 holoNETClient.OnError += HoloNETClient_OnError;
 ````

-Now you can call the `Connect()` method to connect to Holochain.
+Now you can call the [Connect](#connect) method to connect to Holochain.

 ````c#
 await holoNETClient.Connect();
 ````

-Once you received a `OnConnected` event callback you can now call the `GetInstances()` method to get back a list of instances the holochain conductor you connected is currently running.
+Once you received a [OnConnected](#onconnected) event callback you can now call the [GetHolochainInstancesAsync](#getholochaininstancesasync) method to get back a list of instances the holochain conductor you connected is currently running.

 ````c#
 if (holoNETClient.State == System.Net.WebSockets.WebSocketState.Open)